Jesus Resurrected From the Dead

 3-The testimony of the Jews that crucified Jesus.
 These Jews admit that the tomb was empty.
 And the Jew’s attempted to refute Christianity by saying that the disciples stole the body (Matthew 28:11-15).
 The Toledoth Jesu, a compilation of early Jewish writings, is another source acknowledging this fact.

 4-The eye witness testimony of people who saw Jesus after His resurrection (Matthew 28:5, 9, 16-17; Mark 16:9; Luke 24:13-35; John 20:19, 24, 26-29, 21:1-14; Acts 1:6-8; 1 Corinthians 15:5-7).
 The Bible records that over 500 people witnessed the resurrected Christ.
-The existence of the Christian church is strong proof for the resurrection because even the most skeptical NT scholars admit that Jesus’ followers had no doubt whatsoever about His resurrection and were even willing to die for their belief.
+The existence of the Christian church is a strong proof for the resurrection because even the most skeptical New Testament scholars admit that Jesus’ followers had no doubt whatsoever about His resurrection and were even willing to die for their belief.

 5-The testimony of Paul who saw the glorified Christ on the road to Damascus (Acts 9:1-6).
-In 1 Corinthians 15, the apostle Paul explains why it is crucial to understand and believe that Jesus resurrected.
+In 1 Corinthians 15, the apostle Paul explained why it is crucial to understand and believe that Jesus resurrected.

 6- The writings of a non-Christian historian-Josephus.
 Josephus was a first century Jewish military leader-turned-historian when captured by the Romans.
 His writings gave an extra-biblical account of Christ appearing to His disciples after the crucifixion: